Updated: Nov 25, 2020

-Mell Pollman is an LGBTQ+activist and soon-to-be I/O psychologist.
+Mell Melony is an LGBTQ+ activist and soon-to-be I/O psychologist.
 Mell is also a poet, a writer, and a Young Innovator at the innovation and experiential marketing agency, International Connector.
-In time for Pride month, Mell honors us with continuing our "Self-confidence" series, with some glimpses of her story alongside some heartfelt advice.
+In time for Pride month, Mell honors us with continuing our "Self-confidence" series, with some glimpses of their story alongside some heartfelt advice.

 “I was a victim of emotional abuse for many years.